lebpac/lebpac.github.io/evans-lake.md

 </div>

 <div class="message-highlight">
-  <p>Thank you so much for your interest.
-Registration for Camp is currently closed as spaces filled up very fast.
-It is wonderful to see such an enthusiastic school community.</p>
+  <p>Thank you for your interest.
+Registration for Camp is currently closed as we are at capacity.
+It is wonderful to see such an enthusiastic school community!</p>

-  <p>Those who have already completed the registration form will be contacted by email within 48 hours.
-Spaces will be filled in the order we received registration forms.
-As we are currently at capacity, some people may be placed on a waitlist and informed as spaces open up.</p>

-  <p>Thank you again and looking forward to seeing people at camp!</p>
 </div>

 Once you register, you'll receive a confirmation email from the organizing committee within 48 hours.
 Payment and Medical Waivers are then due within one week.
 Please send payment by _Interac_ e-Transfer to:

-*	Name: LAPEB
+*	Name: LEB PAC
-*	Email address: lapebtreasurer@gmail.com
+*	Email address: treasurer@lebpac.ca

 {% include link.html link="https://script.google.com/macros/s/AKfycbzPfSdWV_Vdaz8eu9NtRbgGgvUZT23qgS4gqGhVLZ1e2PqhsDc/exec?action=sign&formId=1_cG5-dYUqkjNV0KfGQPA48_gwCrnVoMid2PE_szJwoo&editorUUID=70b047f7-e5cc-4440-a8f2-895860afaf5a" text="🩺 Complete the Medical Waiver" %}